victoriachuang/ol/README.md

 ```
 In your browser, go to `localhost:4567/businesses`.

-#### `businesses`
+#### `/businesses`

 This route will fetch a page of 50 businesses, sorted by ID.

 To request a different page, go to `localhost:4567/businesses?page=NUMBER`.
-In the event that no parameter is given, NUMBER will default to 1.
+In the event that no parameter is given, `NUMBER` will default to 1.

+A 404 error will be raised if an invalid page is requested.

+#### '/businesses/:id'

+This route will fetch a specific business, as specified by the `:id` parameter.

+A 404 error will be raised if an invalid business is requested.

 ### Tests